 To complete an honors minor in cognitive science, students must complete all requirements listed above.
 The honors preparation for the minor will normally be a 2-credit unit approved by the relevant department from courses listed for the minor.
 The minor preparation must be within a discipline that is not the student’s honors major.
 Students are encouraged to develop an appropriate preparation in consultation with the coordinator.

 Typically, the program for a special major in cognitive science involves fulfilling all requirements for the minor and then adding 4 or more cognitive science related courses, bringing the total number of credits up to 10–12.
 Note that these additional credits may include courses not listed as eligible for the minor, subject to the approval of the program coordinator.
 Students who special major in cognitive science are normally required to do a 1-credit senior thesis (COGS 090), though other formats for completing the thesis requirement exist, and students may elect to complete a 2-credit thesis with the approval of a thesis advisor and the program coordinator.

 Honors Special Major

 An honors special major in cognitive science is possible.
-Students must fulfill all requirements for the minor and take four 2-credit honors preparations.
+While fulfilling the requirements of the minor, students must take four 2-credit honors preparations.
 One of these preparations is a Senior Honors Thesis (COGS 180).
-The other three preparations must be distributed across at least two disciplines within cognitive science.
-The nature of these honors preparations will be determined by the standard practices of the relevant department.
+The other three preparations must be distributed across two or more disciplines within cognitive science.
+The nature of these honors preparations will be determined by the standard practices of the relevant departments.

 Thesis / Culminating Exercise

 Minors who wish to get formal research experience may choose to complete a 1-credit thesis or a 2-credit honors thesis in cognitive science during their senior year.
 Non-honors theses in cognitive science will normally be examined by Cognitive Science Committee members from within at least two different departments.